 First things first, gather your children and hubby together and make a game plan.
 Before any cleaning starts, put some party music.
 This will get you all in the right mood.

-Now, ask everyone to help you put away all holiday-related stuff and take down the Christmas decorations.
+Now, ask everyone to help you put away all their misplaced items and return items where they need to go.
 Your younger children can remove the decorations from the tree.
 Assign different tasks to each person.
 One team can put away all the toys.
 Another one can sort through the gifts and set aside the ones to return.

 2. Kids’ Bedrooms